Life: DNA

-Deoxyribonucleic acid or DNA is a molecule that carries most of the genetic instructions used in the growth, development, functioning and reproduction of all known living organisms and many viruses.
-DNA and RNA are nucleic acids; alongside proteins and complex carbohydrates, they are one of the three major types of macromolecule that are essential for all known forms of life.
+Deoxyribonucleic acid (DNA) is a molecule that carries most of the genetic instructions used in the growth, development, functioning and reproduction of all known living organisms and many viruses.
+DNA and RNA are nucleic acids; alongside proteins and complex carbohydrates, they are one of the three major types of macromolecules that are essential for all known forms of life.
 Most DNA molecules consist of two biopolymer strands coiled around each other to form a double helix.
 The two DNA strands are known as polynucleotides since they are composed of simpler units called nucleotides.
 Each nucleotide is composed of a nitrogen-containing nucleobase—either cytosine (C), guanine (G), adenine (A), or thymine (T)—as well as a sugar called deoxyribose and a phosphate group.

 The nucleotides are joined to one another in a chain by covalent bonds between the sugar of one nucleotide and the phosphate of the next, resulting in an alternating sugar-phosphate backbone.
 According to base pairing rules (A with T, and C with G), hydrogen bonds bind the nitrogenous bases of the two separate polynucleotide strands to make double-stranded DNA.
 This has the key property that each strand contains all the information needed to recreate the other strand, enabling the information to be preserved during reproduction and cell division.
 Within cells, DNA is organised into long structures called chromosomes.
-During cell division these chromosomes are duplicated in the process of DNA replication, providing each cell its own complete set of chromosomes.
+During cell division, these chromosomes are duplicated in the process of DNA replication, providing each cell its own complete set of chromosomes.
 Eukaryotes store most of their DNA inside the cell nucleus.